tytydraco/yessleep/out/I_keep_waking_up_in_situations_I_dont_remember_getting_into.md

 This pattern repeated a couple of times until finally it was my turn.

-As the figures approached, I could now make out what they are wearing.
+As the figures approached, I could now make out what they were wearing.
 They had long Maroon colored robes with hoods covering their faces.
 On top of each hood was a sigil of some sorts – a golden eye.

 I tried to say something but the words wouldn’t come out.
 They picked me up and dragged me to the center, I tried to resist but I couldn’t, my body didn’t cooperate.